bachfamily/bach/Readme.txt

 SYSTEM REQUIREMENTS
 ===================================================

-Intel-based Mac or Windows computer running Max 7.3.5 or higher.
+Intel-based Mac or Windows computer running Max 7.3.5 or higher (except for version 8.0.5 on Windows)

 ===================================================